Snappsu/snapps.dev/README.md

 ## Theory
 - Decide on what deserves to be in the navigation page

 ## Structure
 - Home > Design the widgets for the "thingies"
+- Charaters > Charater info layout
-- Charaters > Make page
+- Charaters > Charater gallery layout
 - "Wall of Oomfies"
 - Art > Make page
 - General > Webring + Button sidebar section